httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * Existing non-browser clients, intermediaries, servers and associated software will not recognise the new scheme.
 For example, a client library might fail to dispatch the request; a cache might refuse to store the response, and a proxy might fail to forward the request.

-* Because URLs occur in HTTP artefacts commonly, often being generated automatically (e.g., in the `Location` response header), it can be difficult to assure that the new scheme is used consistently.
+* Because URLs occur in HTTP artefacts commonly, often being generated automatically (e.g., in the `Location` response header field), it can be difficult to assure that the new scheme is used consistently.

 * The resources identified by the new scheme will still be available using "http" and/or "https" URLs.
 Those URLs can "leak" into use, which can present security and operability issues.
 For example, using a new scheme to assure that requests don't get sent to a "normal" Web site is likely to fail.